Code of Business Conduct and Ethics

 - Ensure your posts do not create a real or perceived conflict of interest; for example, do not accept direct advertising or compensation from competitors.

-- Get approval from the Social Media, Legal and Privacy Teams for contests or promotions directed toward Nordstrom customers or employees.
+- Get approval from the Privacy Department for contests or promotions directed toward Nordstrom customers or employees.

-In our continuing effort to ensure employees are being compensated properly, the following procedures need to be followed when Full-line stores employees ring returns and exchanges and rewrites within all selling departments.
+In our continuing effort to ensure employees are being compensated properly, the following procedures need to be followed when Full-line store employees ring returns, exchanges and rewrites:

-- If a customer has an exchange to make, either in style or size, and the customer does need or request assistance, the original salesperson should be charged for the return, and the new salesperson assisting the customer is given credit for the sale.
+If the customer has an exchange to make, either in style or size, an even exchange on the original salesperson's employee number should be rung.
+If, however, the customer chooses different items and needs or requests assistance, the original salesperson should be charged for the return, and the new salesperson assisting the customer is given credit for the sale.

-At no time should a salesperson ring a return on his/her employee number for merchandise he/she did not originally sell.
-There is an exception to this approach for Fine Jewelry diamond upgrades.
-See your Fine Jewelry department manager or Human Resources for more information about how diamond upgrades are handled.
+• At no time should a salesperson ring a return on his/her employee number for merchandise he/she did not originally sell.

 WE TREAT EACH OTHER WITH RESPECT